EvilErick16/CPS/README.md

 # Sudo random number generator

-Majic 8 ball program using C++ and Aembly language for intel x86 processors Program won't work anymore since
+Majic 8 ball program using C++ and Aembly language for intel x86 processors.
+Program won't work anymore since
 1. I couldn't find the audio files
 2. It uses an older version of Visual Studio